hutchybop/app-quiz/readme.md

 Feel free to open issues or submit pull requests with:

-- Suggestions for UI/UX improvements
+- Suggestions for UI/UX improvements.
-- New feature ideas
+- New feature ideas.
-- Bug reports
+- Bug reports.

 ---
+Testing